 |Strong uptime history and reliability||Contract renewal minimums require advanced planning|

 |Simple call UI|

-DialPad features a revolutionary, cloud-based software that provides businesses with a wide range of capabilities.
-It has established itself as a business VoIP provider for companies of all sizes, whether you are looking to set up a business account, customer support center, or an outbound sales call center.
+DialPad features a revolutionary, cloud-based software that provides businesses and callers with a wide range of capabilities.
+It has established itself as a business VoIP provider for companies of all sizes, whether you are looking to set up a business account, customer support teams, or an outbound sales call center.

 - Phone, Messaging, Video